Public disclosure of potential COI in research

 • The disclosure statement may be placed in any location in the article, slide, or poster presentation as preferred.
 It only needs to be included in one location (not on every slide).

-What if the journal or scientific meeting host's financial disclosure requirements are different than Duke's?
+Q: What if the journal or scientific meeting host's financial disclosure requirements are different than Duke's?

-As long as public disclosure occurs, the exact wording and placement of that disclosure is negotiable.
+A: As long as public disclosure occurs, the exact wording and placement of that disclosure is negotiable.

-What could happen if an investigator fails to include a public disclosure statement as required?
+Q: What could happen if an investigator fails to include a public disclosure statement as required?

-Investigators maybe required to contact the journal to publish an erratum for any missing or inadequate disclosure statement noted by the conflict of interest office.
+A: Investigators maybe required to contact the journal to publish an erratum for any missing or inadequate disclosure statement noted by the conflict of interest (COI) office.
 The office recommends that investigators confirm with the publisher, immediately before publication, that the correct disclosure statement is present.
 Additional corrective actions may be required for non-compliance with management plans.

 Investigators are encouraged to contact the COI office with any questions about disclosure requirements and whether disclosure is required in a particular case that might fall into a "gray area", or to discuss how conflict of interest issues are being managed at Duke University.